Tax relief on pension contributions

 - Trading income – whether as a sole trader or partnership.

-However, if you are running a business from a property, such as a bed and breakfast, and your profits are treated as being from a trade, those would be earnings for pension purposes.
+There are some property letting activities that can be treated as being a trade.
+If you are running a business from a property, such as a bed and breakfast, and your profits are treated as being from a trade, those would be earnings for pension purposes.
+Please note that identifying these activities is complicated and we recommend you seek specialist advice if you think this might apply to you.
+You can find some information on this topic in HMRC’s technical manuals on GOV.UK.

 Gross contributions and net contributions: explained